Memphis woman’s car stolen twice in one day - NewsBreak

 Tiffany Lowe’s car was parked on a South Memphis street Tuesday when she came out to find it was gone.
 The thieves didn’t get far — the car broke down.

-That was just the first problem of many.MPD: Church member carjacked after giving suspect a ride home
+That was just the first problem of many.Flooding forces over 400 evacuations from Gatlinburg campground

 In a police report, Lowe said the suspects hot-wired the car and when she found it a few blocks away, it was messed up.
 She then had it towed back to her house.